Minibattle/Meta-Quest-Affiliate-Codes/README.md

 A list of discount codes for games, apps, hardware, and accessories on the Meta Quest Store.
 Using any of these will give you a price cut (20% off apps right now for the holidays).
 Request games via reporting an issue and they'll usually be added within a day of request.

 # 🎅 LIMITED TIME HOLIDAY DEALS 🎅
 EVERYTHING IS DOUBLED - THE 10% RATE IS NOW 20% AND THE $30 STORE CREDIT IS NOW $60!
-NOW IS THE BEST TIME TO BUY
+NOW IS THE BEST TIME TO BUY!
+(You have until December 31st to take advantadge of this)

 # Hardware
 Accessories are towards the bottom!